AImissq/diglet/README.md

   maxProxiesAllowed = 24
   ; Time to wait for client to connect before destroying proxy proxyIdleTimeout = 5000
+  ; time to wait before assuming a proxied socket is dead proxySocketTimeout = 2000

 [server.proxyPortRange]
   ; Starting port for opening client proxies